redpesk-labs/red-pak/docs/4-Usage.md

 [3/3] Total
 ```

-## Excute application with redwrap: strace
+## Execute application with redwrap: strace

 You can now launch your application with `redwrap`.